mandis-ncs/blog_pass/README.md

 Follow these steps:

-1. Clone this repository using the following command:
+1. Clone this repository in Git Bash using the following command:
 ```bash
 git clone https://github.com/mandis-ncs/blog_pass.git
 ```